Leroy v. Livingston Manor School District

 The Hamilton Lincoln Law Institute (HLLI) filed an appeal over a school district’s unconstitutional punishment of a high school student for his social media post.

-On August 15, 2024, HLLI filed its opening brief seeking reversal of the district court’s order.
+On August 15, 2024, HLLI and Dorfman filed their opening brief seeking reversal of the district court’s order.
 Its brief argues that First Amendment law as articulated in Mahanoy Area Sch.
 Dist. v.
 B.L., 594 U.S. 180 (2021), and applicable prior cases shows the school district lacks any authority over student speech activity that occurs outside of school campus or school-sanctioned activities and isn’t otherwise directed at the school.
-Further, even if the school district’s disciplinary authority could reach Leroy’s speech, the manor in which it did so evidenced its viewpoint discriminatory intent, which independently violates First Amendment principles as well.
+Further, even if the school district’s disciplinary authority could reach Leroy’s speech, the manner in which it did so evidenced its viewpoint discriminatory intent, which independently violates First Amendment principles.

 Case Documents